matter-labs/zksync-lite-docs/docs/userdocs/learn.md

 while preserving the battle-tested code and knowledge gained after years of working with Solidity.
 Our zk-EVM keeps EVM semantics, but is also ZK-friendly and takes on traditional
 CPU architectures.

-The launch of the zkEVM represents an essential turning point for crypto.
+The launch of the zkEVM represents an essential turning point for the blockchain ecosystem.
 Up until recently it was still considered merely a theoretical possibility that will take years to get real.
 But over the last year, the pace of the entire zero knowledge proof ecosystem has exceeded even experts’ expectations.
 And because of the many [R&D breakthroughs](https://www.youtube.com/watch?v=6wLSkpIHXM8') by our team, that made zk-EVM possible, Solidity programmers now have first-class access to the unmatched scaling, security, and UX benefits of zero knowledge proofs.